-The Tampa area is replete with stunning indie bookstores, and ample used and gently used book exchange stations.
-There are so many local shops to support and each shop emerges with its own quintessential identity (and offerings).
+The Tampa area is replete with stunning indie bookstores and ample used and gently used book exchange stations.
+There are so many local shops to support, each emerging with its own quintessential identity and offerings.
 Here’s a quick look at the bookstores you should have on your radar in Tampa Bay.

 Back in the Day Books